top of page

 • Clear your mind of distractions.
 Note and let go of thoughts that pull your attention away from your surroundings.
 Relax.
 Take five breaths.
 Loosen your shoulders and hands.

-• Expect to take a few times to find your groove.
-Know that like any new hobby or sport.
+• Expect to take a few times to find your groove like any new hobby or skill.

 • Be aware that you will need to get out of your own way.
 Be prepared to feel like you are making mistakes, or not get the results.
 Don’t focus on making pretty pictures, or get distracted by spelling,